geekdeluxe/reading-notes/README.md

 # reading-notes-102d40
 My Reading Notes for Code Fellows

-## Jennifer Kelly (geekdeluxe) is an expeditious professional, Salesforce devotee, and budding techie.
+### Hi there!
+My name is Jennifer Kelly (she/her), and I'm an expeditious professional, Salesforce devotee, and budding techie.

 > The fairest thing we can experience is the mysterious. - Albert Einstein
 >